 In connection with Fab 2, we received approval for grants and tax benefits from the Investment Center of the Israeli Ministry of Industry, Trade and Labor (Investment Center) under its Approved Enterprise Program.
 Under the terms of the approval, we were eligible to receive grants of 20% of up to \$1.25 billion invested in Fab 2 plant and equipment, or an aggregate of up to \$250 million.
-As of December 31, 2006, we received approximately \$163 million in grants from the Investment Center.
+As of February 28, 2007, we received a cumulative amount of approximately \$163 million in grants from the Investment Center in relation to Fab 2.
 Our eligibility to receive grants was with respect to investments in Fab 2 plant and equipment made by the end of 2005.
 Any failure by us to meet the conditions of our grants may result in the cancellation of all or a portion of our grants to be received and tax benefits and in the Investment Center requiring us to repay all or a portion of grants already received.
 We did not complete investments in the amount of \$1.25 billion by the end of 2005, mainly since we reduced our rate of annual investments as a result of our decision to slow-down the ramp-up of our Fab 2 facility in order to align our capital investments with market conditions in the semiconductor industry.
 Israeli law limits the ability of the Investment Center to extend this time limitation, unless approved through an expansion plan.
 Under Israeli law, our not completing investments in an amount of \$1.25 billion by the end of 2005 may permit the Investment Center to require us to repay all or a portion of grants already received.
 We have been holding discussions with the Investment Center to achieve satisfactory arrangements to approve a new expansion program to commence as of January 1, 2006.
-During the period from January 1, 2006 until November 30, 2006, we have invested approximately \$150 million in Fab 2 plant and equipment.
+During the period from January 1, 2006 until December 31, 2006, we have invested approximately \$150 million in Fab 2 plant and equipment.
 In 2005, at the Investment Center's request, we submitted a revised business plan to the Investment Center for the period commencing January 1, 2006.
 Currently, we cannot estimate when we will receive a formal response to our request for a new expansion program to commence as of January 1, 2006 or if the Investment Center will approve our request.
-If the Investment Center will not approve our request for a new expansion program, we would be required to seek alternative financing sources to meet our short-term liabilities and activities and to complete the ramp-up of Fab 2, which may not be available and which may result in our having to cease our operations.
+If the Investment Center will not approve our request for a new expansion program, we would be required to seek alternative financing sources to further ramp-up Fab 2 capacity from approximately 24,000 wafers per month, which may not be available.
 While there can be no assurance that we will obtain the Investment Center's approval for the new expansion program, we believe that it is improbable that the Investment Center would demand that we repay all or a portion of grants already received due to our not completing investments in an amount of \$1.25 billion by the end of 2005.
 If we would have to repay the Investment Center all or a portion of grants already received, we would need to seek alternative financing sources to refund the grants we received and if we do not succeed in finding such alternative financing sources, we may have to cease our operations.